crypto-org-chain/chain-docs/docs/modules/tdbe.md

 and generating and distributing genesis.json (that's verified by other parties)

 ### extra TX types

 ```
 Enclave
   ...
 Public
   ...
-  NodeJoin -> CouncilNodeJoin (just rename)
+  NodeJoin
-  CommunityNodeJoin
 MLSHandshake
   CommitChange
   SelfUpdateProposal
   MsgNack
 ```

-CommunityNodeJoin is similar to CouncilNodeJoin, but has fewer rules, as there's no consensus key.
+NodeJoin is extended that instead of taking `CouncilNode`, it'd take `NodeMetadata` which is enum with council node and community node variants.
 TODO: extra rules for CouncilNode -> CommunityNode (needs to unbond / become inactive first?)

 #### Handshake transactions
-internal Vec<u8> payloads are expected to be encoded in the TLS standard binary encodings (TODO:
+internal `Vec<u8>` payloads are expected to be encoded in the TLS standard binary encodings (TODO:
 [the draft MLS architecture doc](https://github.com/mlswg/mls-architecture/blob/master/draft-ietf-mls-architecture.md):
 > In addition, it does not specify a complete wire encoding, but rather a set of abstract data structures which can then be mapped onto a variety of concrete encodings, such as TLS {{?RFC8446}}, CBOR {{?RFC7049}}, and JSON {{?RFC7159}}.